golanlevin/ExperimentalCapture/students/michelle/project2.md

 #### Process

-Our process had several steps involving Optitrack, Kinects, Maya, and etc. Here is a simplified breakdown.
+Our process had several steps involving Optitrack, Kinects, Maya, and etc. Here is a simplified breakdown without the glitches.

 *Optitrack*
 - Activate the Optitrack system